 Babies simply don’t have a grasp of this concept, or schema, yet.
 When the adult places a blanket over its head, the baby thinks the adult has disappeared forever.
 They can’t see the adult, so they’re gone!
 The rush of seeing their mom or the adult again is pretty thrilling, which is why peek-a-boo is so popular with infants.

-The Blanket And Ball Study
+Piaget’s Blanket And Ball Study

 Eventually, babies figure out that the adult under the blanket still exists.
 But when does that happen?